CONVENTIONAL LOANS

 • Appraisal: An appraisal is needed to determine the property's value.

-Non-Conforming Loans do not meet the standard guidelines set by Fannie Mae and Freddie Mac.
+Does not meet the standard guidelines set by Fannie Mae and Freddie Mac.
 Here are some examples of non-conforming loans:

 • Jumbo Loans: These are loans that exceed the conforming loan limits set by the Federal Housing Finance Agency (FHFA).
 They are often used for purchasing luxury homes or properties in high-cost areas.